-The Association of South Eastern Asian Nations (ASEAN) continues to make its case as one of the world’s most exciting testing grounds for blockchain, cross border payments, and digital assets.
+The Association of Southeast Asian Nations (ASEAN) continues to make its case as one of the world’s most exciting testing grounds for blockchain, cross border payments, and digital assets.
 Ripple has been part of much of this pioneering work with partners like SBI Remit, CIMB Group, Siam Commercial Bank, Mitsubishi Corporation and Standard Chartered, the Japan Bank Consortium, and many others.

 This high level of experimentation is driven by the perfect combination of need and opportunity.
 The region features large, connected and itinerant populations across countries, yet has one of the globe’s most expensive remittance networks.
 In response, both fintechs and incumbents have demonstrated a willingness to innovate in pursuit of a solution.
 And they have been supported by regulators that have established a solid framework for the use of blockchain and digital assets.